valgaze/speedybot/docs/patterns.md

   return $.end;
 });

-// identify words from a list
-Bot.contains(["bingo", "bongo"], async ($) => {
+// identify words from a list (case-insensitive) Bot.contains(["bingo", "bongo"], async ($) => {
   await $.send(
     `You entered text that contained the word bingo/bongo somewhere`